 Thank you to Lenka Cathersides for the following research.

-Harry’s father Henry Duffell was born on the 10th of July 1862 in Leatherhead, Surrey to shepherd and labourer Jonathan Stemp, born about 1824 in Betchworth, Surrey and Mary Stemp, born about 1825 in Shere, Surrey.
+Harry’s father Henry was born on 10th July 1862 in Leatherhead, Surrey to shepherd and labourer Jonathan, born about 1824 in Betchworth, Surrey and Mary, born about 1825 in Shere, Surrey.
 Henry was baptised on the 16th of August 1862 at St Mary & St Nicholas’s church in Leatherhead.
 His mother Mary Ellen was born in the 4th quarter of 1867 in Westcott, Surrey to labourer Allen, born about 1840 in Cranleigh, Surrey and Mary, born about 1842 in Dorking.
 Mary Stemp was baptised on 12th January 1868 in Westcott.
 During the 1881 Census, Mary was a servant to beer-house keeper Richard Jordan of Stephen Langton Beer House, Friday Street, Abinger.

 Harry Duffell enlisted in Cranleigh, Surrey into the 8th Battalion, the Royal West Surrey Regiment.
 He was a private with a regimental number 2254.
 At the time of enlistment he resided in Horsham.

 Harry disembarked on 31st August 1915 to France.
 He was wounded in October 1915.
 Later, he was transferred into the 2nd Battalion, the Royal Irish Regiment.
 He was a private (Lance Corporal) with a regimental number 18562.

 Harry Duffell was killed in action on the 21st of August 1918 during the Second Battle of Bapaume in France.